Finance at Notre Dame

 Build Your Finance Career At Notre Dame

-Whether you choose the accelerated One-Year MBA or the traditional Two-Year MBA program, the Notre Dame MBA will help you advance your career in finance.
-A quarter of the Notre Dame MBA Class of 2022 accepted a job in financial services with companies such as Bank of America, Barclays, JPMorgan Chase and UBS.
+A third of the Notre Dame MBA Class of 2023 accepted a job in financial services with companies such as Bank of America, Barclays, JPMorgan Chase and UBS.
 With access to a broad range of courses, experiential learning and extracurricular opportunities, you can fine-tune your finance acumen while rounding out your potential to enter today’s complex business world.

 Global Alumni Clubs